 - Academic excellence.
-Any student nominated possesses a cumulative grade point average of at least 3.25.
+Students nominated possess a cumulative grade point average of at least 3.25.

 - Excellence in leadership.
-Students nominated have excelled in positions of leadership from a variety of contexts across the campus.
+Students nominated have excelled in positions of leadership in a variety of contexts on campus.

 - Excellence in Christian service.
 Students nominated have embodied the servant heart of Jesus Christ in their interactions with people inside and outside the Cornerstone community.

 - Excellence in campus involvement.
 Students nominated have invested themselves in the life of Cornerstone both inside and outside the classroom.

 President's Award Recipients

 Recipients of the President's Award exemplify the fulfillment of our mission to develop graduates who will distinguish themselves as influencers in our world for Christ.
 In May 2019, Joe Corsten and Rita Zoumbatlis received the award from Dr. Stowell.